SkanEATs/Finder/README.md

 ## URL

-The deployed application can be viewed at the following URL: https://main--extraordinary-paprenjak-5307d5.netlify.app/
+The deployed application can be viewed at the following URL: https://skaneats.com

 ## Credits

 The contributers to this project were:

-@sdjhen
-@rezman88
-@maokuti
-@damianfearon
+@futjr

 ## License

-NONE
+Business License V3